 Road to Zero Point Sikkim

 Zero Point is 51 km from Lachung.
-Although the route is scenic, the mountain roads are not in good condition.
+During winter the town is usually covered in snow.
+Lachung is also the base camp for Rhododendron Valley Trek which starts from Yumthang Valley and ends at Lachen Valley.
+Although the route is scenic, the mountain roads are not in good state.
 So the journey may take about three hours.
 It will be advisable to start early at 6:30 am and drive straight to Zero Point.
-Before noon, you can start the return journey.
+Before noon, you may start the return journey.
 Yumthang Valley can be visited on the return leg.

 Jalebi Point